Forgettory and Neurodiversity

 - Revisit it – make it better next time!

-Remove the Tat and rubbish to make space for this thinking.
+Remove the tat and rubbish to make space for this thinking.

-This could be about just coming away from your current work environment, tidying up, or turning off your email.
-What is important here is you are not distracted when you are working on your processes.
+This could be about coming away from your current work environment, tidying up, or turning off your email.
+What is important is you are not distracted when you are working on your processes.

 Navigating this space is tricky, especially on your own.
 If this article rings true, I would encourage you to reflect on it with someone you trust at work or reach out to a workplace coach who can help you move through this space.